NamedPipeServerConnection class

 IsOpening

 True during the brief window between the package creating the connection object and ConnectNamedPipe completing.
 Boolean.
-Used internally by NamedPipeServer.Stop to avoid a race condition during shutdown; consumer code does not normally need to read it.
+Read-only in practice.

 Methods